 If you just want to do this as a way to indulge in a little retail therapy, you can take a couple of surveys a day and redeem your points for a gift card whenever the urge to shop strikes you.

 How Does Survey Junkie Pay You?

-You can get gift cards (they will be e-cards, they won’t be mailed to you) at major retailers like Amazon and Target when you decide to turn in your points.
+You can get gift cards (they will be e-cards, not physical cards sent in the mail) for major retailers like Amazon and Target when you decide to redeem your points.
 But you can also get cash through PayPal.
-In the U.S. only, direct bank transfers can be done by Survey Junkie’s partner, Dwolla.
+In the U.S. only, direct bank transfers are available through Survey Junkie’s partner, Dwolla.

 To cash in your points for any method of payment, you have to have at least 1,000 points.
 That doesn’t mean you have to cash out those points when they reach 1,000 though.
 If you’d rather let them ride until closer to the end of the year and use those gift cards all at once to buy Christmas presents, you’re welcome to do so.

 When keeping money in mind, you shouldn’t count on reaching $100 in the first month.
-While you’ll get surveys when you first sign up, the best survey opportunities will be later.
+While you’ll get surveys when you first sign up, the best survey opportunities will come later.

 Survey Junkie encourages you to take their demographic surveys.

 Once you complete these, you’ll have a stronger chance of being able to complete higher-paying surveys.

 In any given month, Survey Junkie might not have a lot of surveys that appeal to your demographic.
 But the next month, you could land a lot.